A Lancaster University physicist has been awarded a £1.4M EPSRC Career Fellowship over five years.

 Dr Zmeev said he was delighted with the Fellowship, which will enable him to start his own research group.

 The Low Temperature group perform experiments on superfluids and other materials with wider applications in areas such as nano-electronics, cosmology and turbulence.

 The subject of his research is superfluid helium 3He, a liquid which does not freeze down to absolute zero.

 He said: “Ultralow temperatures allow quantum coherence effects to overtake the behaviour of this liquid on a large scale and it acquires a super power: it can flow without friction.
 3He belongs to a class of materials that possess this property, other example being superconductors.
 The superflow in all of them is destroyed at velocities faster than a certain critical value.

-“In my Fellowship, I will scrutinise these supercritical supercurrents and try to pinpoint their nature.”
+“In my Fellowship I will scrutinize these supercritical supercurrents and try to pinpoint their nature.”